pradeepitm12/internal-http/README.md

     ```

 - You can run unit test in transfer/transfer_service_test.go
-  - This tried to mimik concurrent transfers and check atomicity.
+  - This tried to mimic concurrent transfers and check atomicity.
     ```azure
     docker-compose up --build
     cd internal-http